tiktok

 Explanation of Torpor vs. Hibernation

 Hold on tight because we're about to explore some raccoon science!
-While they might not throw on pajamas and snuggle into a cozy den for months on end, raccoons have a neat trick up their sleeves.
+While they might not throw on pajamas and snuggle into a cozy den for months, raccoons have a neat trick.
 Torpor is like their winter power nap.
 Instead of the full-on hibernation mode, where heart rates plummet, and it's lights out for weeks, torpor is a light nap where raccoons live while their body temperature and metabolic rate take a temporary dive.
 Think of it as a raccoon siesta – they're conserving energy but not completely dozing off.

 Do Raccoons Hibernate and Where Do Raccoons Sleep?

 Time to clear up some raccoon myths, pals!
-You might have heard that raccoons snooze their way through winter like bears in a cave, but that's not entirely true.
+You might have heard that raccoons sleep through winter like bears in a cave, but that's not entirely true.
 At Critter Stop, we have to deal with thousands of raccoons every winter, so we know some false-myth that we want to share with you:

 Clarifying Common Misunderstandings